agenieus/agenieus/README.md

 ## Skills

-Peoficient in use of Microsoft Excel for data manipulation and analysis.
+- Proficient in use of Microsoft Excel for data manipulation and analysis.
-Skilled in PowerBI for data visualization and reporting Experienced in using Google Query for data extraction and transformation.
+- Skilled in PowerBI for data visualization and reporting
+- Experienced in using Google Query for data extraction and transformation.

 ## Projects